|HOMEWORK ASSIGNMENTS AND SUBMISSION INSTRUCTIONS|

 in accordance with the course policies:

 Unless otherwise stated, all homework assignments should compile and run using the class VM, which is available for download.
 Decompress, untar, and then run using VMware.
-To login, you can use the username w4118 and the password os2011.
+The VM is available in OVA format, which you may need to first import into VMware.
+To login, you can use the username w4118 and the password eggychunsa.
 The root user password is the same.
 Please make sure you change the passwords when you start using your VM to prevent someone else from breaking in to your machine.

 All homework submissions are to be made via Git using these instructions.